 As both an entrepreneur and someone who spends a lot of time supporting other entrepreneurs in the startup world, I’ve seen a lot of different approaches to growth and investing.
 When it comes to venture capital investing, one thing has become very clear: change is coming.
 The venture capital world of tomorrow will look a lot different than the venture capital world of today.

 Let’s start by acknowledging that today’s model of venture capital is broken.
-According to a May 2012 Kauffman Foundation Report, less cash has been returned to venture capital investors than has been invested in venture capital since 1997.
+According to a May 2012 Kauffman Foundation Report.
 Ouch.
 We continue to see and read how and why the current model has failed and it’s tough to disagree that the industry is challenged in the aggregate (read about it HERE, HERE, and HERE).

 Only a select few venture capital firms, mostly based in The Valley, have been able to deliver returns that match the high-risk stakes of venture investing.
 This small group of funds create the vast majority of value in the industry, while other venture capital firms and involved stakeholders remain in the game, but often on the losing end of the battle.
 Consider: